Brahmanand Sankhwalkar - From nearly quitting football to winning the Arjuna Award | Goal.com

 "Our goalkeepers (Shankar Verlekar and Ulhas Shetye) could not make it for the match in Saligao.
 One goalkeeper eventually turned up.
 So he played the first half.
 [For the] second half, we put Brahmanand and he saved everything.
 We lost the match 2-1 but he didn't concede anything."

 The former GFA secretary further mentioned, "I said 'we called him so we have to field him' and it was a festival match.
 So it didn't matter if we lost by more goals or not.
-I had heard a lot of him from Dr. (Alvaro Remigio) Pinto.
+I had heard a lot of him from Dr. (Alvaro Remigio) Pinto who was a prominent personality who promoted football in Taleigao.
 He was telling me that this boy would be a great goalkeeper one day."

 Brahmanand Sankhwalkar won the 1974 Bandodkar Gold Cup as Panvel captain at the age of 21 before joining Salgaocar where he had to displace first choice goalkeeper Gabriel Fernandes.
 In fact, Fernandes had just taken over the mantle from Subhash Sinari.
 At Salgaocar, he won the Goan league in his maiden season at the club.
 He won it four more times besides many other laurels including the Bandodkar Gold Trophy (1981, 1988), Saith Nagjee Trophy (1988), Federation Cup (1988, 1989) where Sankhwalkar kept clean sheets in both finals and the Rovers Cup (1989-90).